ngonzalvez/node-scrap/README.md

 ```

 You should see articles printed to the console as they are scraped from HackerNews.
 Isn't that awesome?
 &nbsp;
-### Building More Advanced Projects
-In our example we simply extracted the title of the articles from HackerNews.
-However, a real world situation you're implementation would have much greater complexity.
-You may be wondering how you can scale things up.
-There's a lot of approaches but let me show you a simple one.

-Let's say you want to parse real estate information from Zillow.
-In this case, you'll need to implement two scrapers: one for the listing, and another for the detail page.
-The listing scraper will simple traverse the listing pagination and it will extract links.
-Once you have the links, you can push them to a database or to a message queue using the `process()` method.
-The second scraper, the one for the detail page, will take one of those links from the database or message queue in `getNextUrl()`, scrap the data for the property (in the `extract()` method) and store it in a database (in the `process()` method).

-These two scrapers could run one after the other, or they could be running in parallel, passing the data around in real-time.
-In fact, you could have many nodes running simultaneously to parallelize the work.

 #### Promises
 _node-scrap_ also supports promises.
 So, if you need to do some asynchronous work, like waiting for a message to show up in the message queue, you can do that by making the extended functions `async`.
 It would looks something like this.